kawaicheung/naming-things/manuscript/02_UsingYourImagination.md

 The last hurdle, however, is a big one--what do I name this thing?
 My first attempt of `AuthToken` was a half-hearted one to get something down just so I can finish the implementation.
 But, reading this back again, brings up all sorts of questions and lackluster answers.

 * **Does "Auth" mean "Authorization" or "Authentication"?** In this case, it kind of means _both_.
 That doesn't really help.
 * **Does this object really represent the encrypted token?** Kind of.
-It really represents the data within it along with the ability to produce the encrypted token.
+It really represents the encrypted token _in addition to_ the data the token represents.
 Calling it an `AuthToken` while also having a property with the name `EncryptedToken` is confusing.
+It's more than just the token.
+It's easy to get into the trap of naming an object on only part of its reason for being.
 * **What is it supposed to be used for?** In the lexicon of object naming, `AuthToken` is about as generic as `UserManager`.

 This isn't the right name.
 What comparable thing possibly exists in the real world like this?